OPALX-project/OPALX-project.github.io/h5root.md

+# H5root is no longer supported!
+Please use [pyOPALTools](https://gitlab.psi.ch/OPAL/pyOPALTools/wikis/home) instead for postprocessing.

 # H5root: a ROOT Based Graphical User Interface for H5hut

 The purpose of this application is convenient graphical access to the data stored in